kormilitzin/the-signature-method-in-machine-learning/README.md

 *Note: For the sake of simplicity and further computational examples, we considered integer numbers only.
 Of course there is no conceptual restriction to use real numbers*.
 The red dots are discrete data points and the blue solid line is a path continuously connecting the data points.
-In practice, we took two 1-dimensional sequences and embedded into a single (1-dim) path in 2-dimension.
+In fact, we took two 1-dimensional sequences and embedded into a single (1-dim) path in 2-dimension.
 Generalising the idea, any collection of _d_ 1-dim paths can be embedded into a single path in _d_-dimensions.